Trusted WordPress tutorials, when you need them most.

 How to Style Each WordPress Post Differently

-Style Each Post Differently
+Style Each WordPress Post Differently

-Styling Individual Posts in WordPress
+How to Style Individual Posts in WordPress

-A core WordPress function called post_class() is used by themes to tell WordPress where to add those default CSS classes for posts.
+WordPress adds default CSS classes to various elements on your website.
+Themes use a core WordPress function called post_class() to tell WordPress where to add those default CSS classes for posts.

 If you visit your website and use the Inspect tool in your browser, then you will be able to see those classes added for each post.